HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 This is great and all, but the only way to _really_ get some intuition for how computations in $\mathcal{T}$ relate to computations in $\mathsf{Top}$ is to actually _do some computation and check_!
 So let's do that!

-Let's start with a few important types representing various kinds of proposition!
+Let's start with a few important types representing various kinds of proposition.
 These will be important for building new types later, and for understanding how to externalize them.

 <br>
 $2$

 This is the discrete space with two points $$\{\top,\bot\}$$.
-This is sequential (every finite space is), so behaves exactly as you would expect.
+This is sequential (every finite space is, and so is every discrete space), so behaves exactly as you would expect.
 Note that the convergent sequences are all eventually constant!

 We think of maps $X \to 2$ as being <span class=defn>Decidable Propositions</span>.
 These classify the clopen subsets of $X$, and thus are quite rare.
-Notice that in $\mathcal{T}$, $2$ doesn't form a complete lattice!
-It has finite joins and meets, of course, we can can build the continuous functions
+Notice that, in $\mathcal{T}$, $2$ doesn't form a complete lattice!
+It has finite joins and meets, of course, and we can can build the continuous functions
 $\land, \lor : 2 \times 2 \to 2$ quite easiliy.
 Thinking of $2$ as classifying
 clopen subobjects, this corresponds to the fact that a finite union/intersection of clopen sets is clopen.
 Indeed, if $A,B \subset X$ are clopen, classified